 What’s in Wendy’s Chili?

-Chili was one of the original items on Wendy’s menu when the fast-food giant opened its first store in 1969.
+Chili was one of Wendy’s original menu items when the fast-food giant opened its first store in 1969.
 Since then, it has become one of the crowd favorites, and many people have tried to replicate the dish at home.
-If you’re looking into trying to make one yourself, here are the basic ingredients.
+If you’re looking into trying to make one yourself, here are the basic chili ingredients.

 Below is the list of ingredients used in Wendy’s Chili (Source: Wendy’s):